 Albania to Italy Ferries

-From Durres, Vlore and Saranda in Albania you can travel by ferry to Venice, Ancona, Bari and Brindisi in Italy.
-The shortest crossing is from Vlore to Brindisi (9 hours) and the longest one is from Durres to Venice.
+From Durres, Vlore and Saranda in Albania you can travel by ferry to Trieste, Ancona, Bari, and Brindisi in Italy.
+The shortest crossing is from Vlore to Brindisi (9 hours) and the longest one is from Durres to Trieste.

 All journeys cross the Adriatic Sea and are mostly overnight ones, although there are some day crossings too.

 If you are visiting Tirana or Northern Albania, the most convenient ferry port is Durres from where you can get a bus or taxi to Tirana.
 The journey lasts about 40 minutes and the distance is about 37 kilometres.

 If you are visiting South Albania, the most convenient routes are to Vlore and Saranda.

 From Saranda in Albania, you can travel by ferry to Corfu in Greece.
 This is at the present the only ferry crossing between Greece and Albania.
 The ferry crosses the Ionian Sea.